owken64/Gungnir/README.md

 4. launch scale with this code
 (On terminal)
-> scala com.yamanogusha.scala.parser.Launcher (script file name)
+> scala com.yamanogusha.scala.Launcher (script file names)
+(If you give Scale no scripts, Scale launch with no matter.)

 5. Input substitutions in REPL e.g.